CMI Level 5 Certificate

 I am thrilled I elected to take the supported route for this qualification.
 The interactive webinars added so much value.
 Richard and Cassie provided structured sessions that helped keep me on track.
 A weekly webinar created the mechanism I used to keep me accountable for making progress.
 The greatest value though came from the opportunity to hear the contributions, thoughts and experiences of others from different industries.
 Lee Brooks – Ambulance Service.

-Supported by Social Cognitive Theory, our programmes and insight tools increase self-awareness, the building block to boost your sense of personal agency and control.
+Supported by Social Cognitive Theory and our HOMEPLay, our programmes and insight tools increase self-awareness, the building block to boosting your sense of personal agency.
 Your leadership and management status quo then shifts, propelling you forward.

 Only through self-reflection are we able to achieve the self-regulation necessary for self-actualisation.
-We promote self-reflection by embedding a private digital learning journal in our courses, our self-assessments and our insight tool reports and debriefs.
+We promote self-reflection by embedding a SWITCHBook learning journal in our programs and our insight tool reports and debriefs.

-The activities, webinars, pulse checks and consultations used in our programmes aid long-term behaviour change by engaging the brain and reinforcing learning.
-They are drawn from our learnings which have been gained over 50 years of business and education experience.
+The practice activities, SWITCHinars, pulse checks and consults used in our programmes aid long-term behaviour change by engaging the brain and reinforcing learning.
+These learnings have been gained over 50 years of business and education experience.